turbot/guardrails-docs/docs/runbooks/enterprise-install/update-te/index.md

 ## Prerequisites
 - Access to the Guardrails master account.
 - Administrator privileges.
-- Familiarity with AWS Console, Service Catalog, and CloudFormation services.
+- Familiarity with AWS Console and CloudFormation service.

 ## Step 1: Access AWS Console

-Open the AWS Console and navigate to AWS CloudFormation to select the Guardrails workspace stack.
+Open the AWS Console and navigate to AWS CloudFormation to select the Guardrails workspace stack corresponding to the workspace that you are planning to update.

 ![AWS Console CloudFormation Page](/images/docs/guardrails/runbooks/enterprise-install/update-te/aws-cfn-stack-set.png)

 ## Step 2: Update CloudFormation Stack

-Once you select the respective stack select **Update**.
+Once you select the respective stack in the listing, choose the Update option at the top of the screen.
 Choose `Use the existing template` as default selection and select **Next**.

 ![Update CloudFormation Stack](/images/docs/guardrails/runbooks/enterprise-install/update-te/aws-cfn-stack-set-update.png)